Leeward Islands moist forests

-The Leeward Islands moist forests ecoregion (WWF ID: NT0134) covers the forested areas of the Leeward Islands on the northeastern edge of the Caribbean Sea, stretching from the Virgin Islands in the west to Gaudaloupe to the southeast.
+The Leeward Islands moist forests ecoregion (WWF ID: NT0134) covers the forested areas of the Leeward Islands on the northeastern edge of the Caribbean Sea, stretching from the Virgin Islands in the west to Guadeloupe to the southeast.
 The forested areas are typically in the core interior of the islands, and at the higher elevations of the volcanic islands.
 Non-forested lower elevations in the region receive less rainfall and are typically semi-arid.
 A notable feature of the ecoregion is its position in the main hurricane track.
 The frequent damage to trees produces in many places an uneven forest canopy, and an opening of the canopy that allows more pre-climax trees to grow.

 Location and description

 The island groups with forests making up this ecoregion are: